 It isn’t a recreation of “Night at the Museum” but it’s a close second!
 You and seven others can experience a private or semi-private tour, complete with a private guide, of the Natural History Museum and the National Gallery of Art.
 Over five-and-a-half hours, plus a lunch break, you’ll get to see some of the most renowned works these museums have to offer!

-A great way to start the month comes on the first weekend of November, on November 2nd will be the 2024 Adams Morgan Fall Porch Fest featuring dozens of live bands, family-friendly events, and a large pedestrian area to check out!
+A great way to start the month comes on the first weekend of November, on November 1st, the 2025 Adams Morgan Fall Porch Fest will feature dozens of live bands, family-friendly events, and a large pedestrian area to check out!

 It’s also a great way to check out this unique neighborhood when it’s all decked out for the occasion.

-Imbibe on seasonal beers from more than two dozen craft breweries as you make your way through Nationals Park, stopping at food trucks, dancing to dueling pianos, a DJ, and some great cover bands at the Nov.
-4 event!
+Imbibe on seasonal beers from dozens of craft breweries as you make your way through Nationals Park, stopping at food trucks, dancing to dueling pianos, a DJ, and some great cover bands at the Nov.
+8th event!

 From funky reimagined Thanksgiving deals at Nobu to traditional turkey at Bourbon Steak, there are more than a few spots around the District to have yourself a fun Thanksgiving meal that will make for lifelong memories!